OJB-Quantum/Navaho-Linguistics/README.md

 *Representation of 'computer' in Navaho.*

-> For more details, scroll further to view the two-part translation model.
+> For more details, scroll further to view Onri's Two-Part Translation model.

 ---